-Field constructed Hearth Extensions also may be used, but must be constructed in accordance with the following instructions.
-A typical construction is shown in Figures 6 and 7.
+Field constructed Hearth Extensions must be constructed in accordance with the following instructions.
+A typical construction is shown in Figures 5 and 6.
 In all cases of field construction, a minimum dimension of 20" to the front and extending 12" on either side of the fireplace opening must be used, and gaps must be sealed with non-combustible (sand-cement) grout or sealant.

-Figure 6
+Figure 5

-Figure 7 Field Constructed Hearth Extension
+Figure 6 Field Constructed Hearth Extension

-A second alternative to the cement block construction shown in Figure 7 is as follows:
+A second alternative to the cement block construction shown in Figure 6 is as follows:

-- 1. One course common brick on edge top layer.
+- One course common brick on edge top layer.

 - 2. 3/8" minimum millboard middle.

-- 3. Standard combustible construction base.
+- Standard combustible construction base.

-Both Figure 7, and the above construction, require that the fireplace be raised on a platform.
+Both Figure 6, and the above construction, may require that the fireplace be raised on a platform.
 A metal strip must be used between the fireplace and the field constructed Hearth Extension.
-Depending on the construction, a special () shape may be needed.
+Depending on the construction, a special (\\\\\\) shape may be needed.
 Each horizontal leg must be 2" wide and the length must be at least equal to the length of the Metal Strip provided with each fireplace.
 The fireplace must rest on a continuous, level surface.